Ward³

 Criterion 3

-Both ML judges trained against gradient-based attacks.
-Documented threat model, hyperparameters, and reproducible runs.
+Both ML judges are trained against gradient-based attacks.
+The threat model, hyperparameters, and reproducible runs are documented.

 Model integrity